-Free Shipping for Orders Over $49 To Contiguous US
+Free Shipping on Orders over $75 to the Contiguous US

-Free Shipping for Orders Over $49 To Contiguous US
+Free Shipping on Orders over $75 to the Contiguous US

-December 28, 2023 11 min read 0 Comments
+March 19, 2026 10 min read 0 Comments

 This project is great for all ages.
 We have tried to include a wide range of grade level appropriateness.
 You know your students best, so feel free to pick and choose what will work best for them.

-This experiment can be as topical or in depth as you like.
-You can even build an entire study unit around this simple experiment by making use of the cross cutting standards.
-For ideas on building a unit of study check out the extension activities suggested below.
+This experiment can be as topical or in-depth as you like.
+You can even build an entire study unit around this simple experiment by making use of the cross-cutting standards.
+For ideas on building a unit of study, check out the extension activities suggested below.

-The underlying science concept is listed below and we have included a few of the most relevant grade level standards at the end of this resource to help guide you to further research.
+The underlying science concept is listed below, and we have included a few of the most relevant grade-level standards at the end of this resource to help guide you to further research.

 Click here for a printable PDF.